barangayretli/gin-websocket-boilerplate/README.md

 # Gin Websocket Boilerplate

-This is a simple boilerplate for websocket using gin
+This is a simple boilerplate websocket server using gin

 ## Getting Started